dmaivel/sharedgl/README.md

 cmake --build . --target sharedgl-core --config Release
 ```

-For additional build instructions for Windows, visit the [Windows section](#windows-in-a-vm).
+For detailed build instructions for Windows, visit the [Windows section](#windows-in-a-vm).

 # Usage
 The server must be started on the host before running any clients.
 Note that the server can only be ran on Linux.